Obesity Hypoventilation Syndrome in Children

 When your child breathes, fresh air (oxygen) enters tiny sacs in their lungs.
 Tiny blood vessels run through the walls of these air sacs.
 When your child breathes in, oxygen moves from inside these sacs into the blood vessels.
 Carbon dioxide moves the other way, from the blood to the air sacs.
 So when your child breathes out, that air is low in oxygen and high in carbon dioxide.
 This process is called gas exchange.

-Proper gas exchange is very important for human life.
+Correct gas exchange is very important for human life.
 Every cell in your child’s body needs oxygen to live.
 Carbon dioxide is a waste product that needs to be removed from the body.
-Children with OHS may not breathe as often and as deeply as they need to.
-This stops proper gas exchange.
+Children with OHS do not breathe as often and as deeply as they need to.
+This stops correct gas exchange.
 This causes carbon dioxide to increase in the blood, and oxygen levels to drop.

 OHS often occurs with obstructive sleep apnea.
 This is a related issue.
 In this condition, your child’s airway collapses or gets blocked during sleep.
-In rare cases, a child may have OHS but not obstructive sleep apnea.
+Less commonly, a child may have OHS but not obstructive sleep apnea.